by James Robinson:

 So what of the music series?
 We kept going.
 I searched for venues that would keep the tradtion and aura of the museum and provide us with the chance to keep doing it right.

-Since then we have had a slew of great acts come through including: Salem Hill, Frogg Cafe, IZZ, Neal Morse, Mats-Morgan, Ray Weston, The Erik Norlander Trio w/ Lana Lane, Peter Biedermann, Orphan Project, Wishbone Ash, Mahavishnu Project, Land of Chocolate, Skeletonbreath and The Strawbs (Which saw the beginning of the reunion with John Hawken).
+We found a great historic one-room schoolhouse called The Old Franklin Schoolhouse and in the August following the fire we hosted Nick D’Virgilio.
+Since then we have had a slew of great acts come through, including Salem Hill, Frogg Cafe, IZZ, Neal Morse, Mats-Morgan Band, Ray Weston, The Erik Norlander Trio w/ Lana Lane, Peter Biedermann, Orphan Project, Wishbone Ash, Mahavishnu Project, Land of Chocolate, Skeletonbreath, and The Strawbs (which saw the beginning of their reunion with John Hawken).
 Many more as well and many more to come.
-Also have had a few Theatre Shows in The Forum Theatre in Metuchen.
-We had Spocks Beard and Pinnacle, Neal Morse with Mike Portnoy, Happy the Man with Frogg Cafe, Flower Kings Fan Day and Proto-Kaw (Kerry Livgren) with Frogg Cafe.
+Also hosted a few theatre shows at the Forum Theatre in Metuchen.
+We had Spock’s Beard and Pinnacle, Neal Morse with Mike Portnoy, Happy the Man with Frogg Café, Flower Kings Fan Day, and Proto-Kaw (Kerry Livgren) with Frogg Café.

-After two more glorious years at the schoolhouse the bottom fell out…again.
-Seems that the blue haired ladies at the place did not take kindly to rock n roll at their place.
+After two more glorious years at the schoolhouse the bottom fell out—again.
+Seems that the blue-haired ladies at the place did not take kindly to rock ‘n’ roll at their place.
 They made up some excuses and forced us out to find our way once again.

-Rock’n Joe, Crossroads, 10th Street, Roxy & Dukes and Beyond……
+Rock’n Joe, Crossroads, 10th Street Live, Roxy & Duke’s Roadhouse, and Beyond

-What is next?
+What next?
 I was ready to pack it in … for a few minutes anyway.
 But no, along comes Greg Jones.
-Greg suggests I look into the groovy confines of Rockn Joe in Kendall Park NJ.
-Cool little place with music as the theme.
+Greg suggests I look into the groovy confines of Rock’n Joe in Kendall Park NJ—a cool little place with music as the theme.
 Introductions are made and we are at it once again.
 Some seriously great shows happen.
 We have an IZZ record release party.
-We have the reunion of local band Stretch which includes the mighty Dave LaRue (Dregs/Steve Morse Band) on bass.
-We have the pleasure to witness the emergence of The Tea Club.
-Morglbl who absolutely rock the shop to the very foundation.
+We have the reunion of local band Stretch which includes the mighty Dave LaRue (The Dregs/Steve Morse Band) on bass.
+We have the pleasure to witness the emergence of The Tea Club—and Mörglbl, who absolutely rock the shop to its very foundation.
 District 97 rips the joint to shreds.
 So many great shows blew the doors off that little coffee shop.
-That is not all as we also had two outstanding shows at The Crossroads Theatre with Riverside and guests Pinnacle followed a year later by the Power of Two tour with Karmakanic and Agents of Mercy.
+That is not all as we also had two outstanding shows at The Crossroads Theatre with Riverside and guests Pinnacle, followed a year later by the “Power of Two” tour with Karmakanic and Agents of Mercy.

-The NJP Staph whom I consider my family: Jon P. Yarger, Alan and Amy Benjamin, Ray and Noreen Loboda, The Marone’s Bony and Michy, Karl Eisenhart, Greg Jones, Kenny Lesko, MikE Emerson and my wife and son, Sharon and Jacob.
+The most important thing that needs mention is the fact that the Proghouse keeps going because of the fans, and on the strength of all of the “staph”—and I could not do it without you.
+The NJP Staph whom I consider my family are: Jon P. Yarger, Alan and Amy Benjamin, Ray and Noreen Loboda, the Marones (Bony and Michy), Karl Eisenhart, Greg Jones, Kenny Lesko, MikE Emerson, and my wife and son, Sharon and Jacob.

-Off we go and see you at a show…
+Off we go and see you at a show….

-Keep progressive music Live and Alive by attending a show!!
+Keep progressive music live and alive by attending a show!